gmc-code/PC-microbit-micropython/docs/challenges/words.rst

                                 current = max(0, min(current, max_char_index))
                                 display.show(chars[current])
                                 sleep(330)
-                            # button-A was pressed so return chosen letter
+                            # A-button was pressed so return chosen letter
                             return chars[current]

                         def get_string():
                             usertext = ""
-                            # continue adding letters if B button has not been pressed
+                            # continue adding letters if B-button has not been pressed
                             while button_b.was_pressed() is False:
                                 usertext += get_char()
-                            # B button was presed, return final word so it can be scrolled
+                            # B-button was presed, return final word so it can be scrolled
                             return usertext